Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Massless (Axion) Radiation

-We finally note that the dipole mode $\{1\,1\,1\}$ is present from the beginning of the simulation, before radiation can propagate to the cylinder, indicating that it is a long-range self-field of the oscillating string.
-As discussed in Section \S\ref{Massless}, this can be understood from the offset motion of the oscillating string fields from the centre of the diagnostic cylinder.
-As we also showed, this apparent $\{1\,1\,1\}$ wave does not propagate, and so there should be no net flux over one period (if the amplitude remains constant).
-Using the spatial radiation diagnostic ${\cal D}\vartheta \cdot \hat{\bf r}$, the dipole self-field appears with an amplitude of $0.15$ relative to the propagating quadrupole mode (and for the momentum radiation diagnostic $\Pi_\vartheta$ it is considerably larger at $R 64$, due to the slower fall-off (\ref{selffielddipole})).
+We finally note that the dipole mode $\{1\,1\,1\}$ is present from the beginning of the simulation before radiation has had time to propagate to the cylinder, indicating that it is a long-range self-field of the oscillating string.
+As discussed in Section \ref{Massless}, this can be understood from the offset motion of the oscillating string fields from the centre of the diagnostic cylinder.
+This apparent $\{1\,1\,1\}$ wave does not propagate, and so there should be no net flux over one period (if the amplitude remains constant).
+Using the spatial radiation diagnostic ${\cal D}\vartheta \cdot \hat{\bf r}$, the dipole self-field appears with an amplitude of $0.15$ relative to the propagating quadrupole mode.